-The loss of your job at any time can come with a wave of unexpected emotions.
+Job loss can come with a wave of unexpected emotions.
 You take the initial blow in your stride, not expecting the feelings of anger and grief that are likely to follow.
 You may feel like you are in a state of mourning; not over a traditional relationship, but over the loss of your job.

-These feelings are completely valid – for most of us the loss of our job is not just a loss of income but a loss of our identity.
-The simple act of losing your routine—morning coffee before heading to work, chatting with co-workers, working lunches, and even meetings—can create a void.
-It is vastly important in the current crisis more than ever to protect yourself and your mental health.
+These feelings are completely valid – for most of us it is not just a loss of income but a loss of our identity.
+The simple act of losing your routine can create a void and now more ever its important to protect yourself and your mental health.

 ALLOW YOURSELF TIME TO GRIEVE – BUT NOT TOO LONG

 The loss of your job, especially involuntarily, is a big loss that needs to be processed internally.
 Its normal to take your time and go through a grieving process, but be aware that the longer you wait to begin a plan, the more difficult it may be to get back into the workplace.